florawendy19/Student_Living_Guide_Dash/README.md

 python src/app.py
 ```

 4. Create an issue on this repo to inform the owner about the changes/improvements you want to make.
-See **Contributing** section below for more details.
+See below how to contribute to this project.

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a [Code of Conduct](/CODE_OF_CONDUCT.md).
+Check out the contributing guidelines [here](https://github.com/florawendy19/Student_living_guide_dash/blob/main/CONTRIBUTING.md).
+Please note that this project is released with a [Code of Conduct](https://github.com/florawendy19/Student_living_guide_dash/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## App Contributors